 I’m sure many of you model your very cycling existence upon my riding exploits.
 If that’s the case, you’ll want to know what kit and caboodle I use, and recommend, on t’ bike.

 (Note: there are affiliate links on this page.
-If you click on them and buy something, I get a small commission.
-It doesn’t cost you anything, but if you fancy saying a little thank you for all the nice posts that I write, I’d really appreciate it).
+If you click on them and buy something, I get a commission.
+You pay the same price)

 I am a massive fan of this bike.
 You can read my review here.